 Any proxy repository which references codehaus.org should be deleted or disabled.

 As of Nexus Repository Manager 2.12, we no longer ship with a proxy repository to codehaus.org.

 Example (may be incomplete ) remote URLS which are no longer valid include:

 Recommended Actions in Priority Order

 If the Auto Blocking feature is enabled Nexus may have automatically blocked your codehaus proxy, however this is not adequate protection.
 At a minimum, manually block the repository before deleting it.

 Nexus Repository Manager 2.x: For each repository, edit the Configuration.
 Change Automatically Block to False.
 Save.
 Immediately right-click the repository in the repositories list and choose Block proxy.
 This manually blocks the proxy and now Nexus will no longer keep trying to unblock these invalid repositories.

 Nexus Repository Manager 3.x: Select the proxy repository in the UI Repositories list.
 On the Settings tab, check the Block outbound connections on the repository checkbox and Save the settings.

 Next remove the codehaus proxy repositories from any Repository Groups.

-Finally delete a Codehaus proxy repository in Nexus , use the Delete button while selecting each repository in the repositories list.
+Finally delete a Codehaus proxy repository in Repository Manager , use the Delete button after selecting each repository in the repositories list.